As You Like It: Use of prose

-Shakespeare uses prose for about 55% of the text, with the remainder in verse.
-Shaw affirms that as used here the prose, "brief [and] sure", drives the meaning and is part of the play's appeal, whereas some of its verse he regards only as ornament.
-The dramatic convention of the time required the courtly characters to use verse, and the country characters prose, but in As You Like It this convention is deliberately overturned.
+Shakespeare used prose for about 55% of the text, with the remainder in verse.
+Shaw called the prose, "brief [and] sure", saying it drives the meaning and is part of the play's appeal.
+Some of its verse he regards as ornamental.
+The dramatic convention of the time required the courtly characters to use verse, and the country characters prose, but in As You Like It this convention is overturned.
 For example, Rosalind, although the daughter of a Duke and thinking and behaving in high poetic style, actually speaks in prose as this is the "natural and suitable" way of expressing the directness of her character, and the love scenes between Rosalind and Orlando are in prose (III, ii, 277).
-In a deliberate contrast, Silvius describes his love for Phebe in verse (II, iv, 20).
+In a contrast, Silvius describes his love for Phebe in verse (II, iv, 20).
 As a mood of a character changes, he or she may change from one form of expression to the other in mid-scene.
 In a metafictional touch, Jaques cuts off a prose dialogue with Rosalind because Orlando enters, using verse: "Nay then, God be wi' you, an you talk in blank verse" (IV, i, 29).
 The defiance of convention is continued when the epilogue is given in prose.